puiterwijk/DWF-Database-Artifacts/JSON-file-format-v2.md

 #### LOCALNAME

 2.0: The local name (file or directory) of the artifact, relative to directory for this CVE.
-Needed for the MINIMUM entry.
 OPTIONAL

 ## EXPLOITATION